anenbergb/MBAS/expr/experiment-review-02.md

 ### Cascaded 2nd stage model trained using ground truth binary mask
 To prove that the 2-stage cascaded mask method can improve performance verse a single-stage model, I trained the 2nd stage model using the ground truth binary mask.
 The ground truth 3-class segmentation masks were binarized and used as if they were the predictions from the 1st stage model.

 All 2nd stage models trained with this approach significantly outperformed the single-stage models.
-This result proves that IF we can achieve a high-quality 1st stage binary segmentation, then the 2nd stage model can significantly improve in accuracy.
+This result proves that if we can train a high-quality 1st stage binary segmentation model, then the 2nd stage model can significantly improve in accuracy.
 ```
 |    | model                                                                                                         |   Rank |   Avg_Rank |   DSC_wall |   HD95_wall |   DSC_right |   HD95_right |   DSC_left |   HD95_left |
 |----|---------------------------------------------------------------------------------------------------------------|--------|------------|------------|-------------|-------------|--------------|------------|-------------|